 How do deposit bonds work?

-Anyone wanting to obtain a deposit bond has to apply and pass financial tests, much like the credit application process which applies for other loans.
+Anyone wanting to obtain a deposit bond has to apply to the insurer or lender issuing the bond, and pass financial tests, much like the credit application process that applies for other loans.
 The bond issuer will ask for financial information and check your credit score, in most cases, or it may use information provided by your bank, if you have been referred that way.

 For example, the company Deposit Bonds Australia (DBA, which is underwritten by QBE Insurance Australia) states that its deposit bonds are “only issued to qualified purchasers who have met QBE’s credit criteria and DBA’s assessment process of their financial capacity to settle the full property purchase price”.